-Valkyrie Profile, an RPG developed by tri-Ace and originally published by Enix, takes place in a world loosely inspired by Norse mythology.
-The player character and game's protagonist is Lenneth, a Valkyrie under the service of Odin and Freya, who is awakened and charged with the task of recruiting the souls of fallen warriors to fight for Asgard at Ragnarok.
-Lenneth will bear witness to the often-tragic final living moments of those whose souls she is tasked with securing.
-With each character sporting their own unique backstory, characters of all shapes, sizes and backgrounds are drawn together by the legendary battle-maiden Valkyrie, but will their combined powers be enough to save Asgard and Valhalla from ruin?
+Valkyrie Profile, an RPG developed by tri-Ace and originally published by Enix, takes place in a world inspired by Norse mythology.
+The player character and game's protagonist is Lenneth, a Valkyrie under the service of Odin and Freya, who is awakened and tasked with recruiting the souls of strong-willed individuals to be trained as warriors to fight for Asgard at Ragnarok, Valhalla's prophesized End of the World.
+In the course of performing this duty, Lenneth will bear witness to the often-tragic final living moments of those whose souls she is tasked with securing.
+With each character featuring their own unique backstory, characters of all shapes, sizes and backgrounds are drawn together by a fate thrust upon them by the legendary battle-maiden Valkyrie, but will their combined powers be enough to save Asgard and Valhalla from ruin?

 As Platina, a pure innocent little girl, returns home after drawing water from the river she bumps into two strange men leaving from meeting with her abusive mother.
 Unaware as to the meaning behind their presence, Platina goes to bed in peace.
 Lucian, her close friend, then awakens her in the dead of